-Figure 3-34 Comparison Between the model with D=10-6 and the real diffusion profile corresponding to Naph at 96h at 25°C
+Figure 3-34 Comparison Between the model with $D=10^{-6}$ and the real diffusion profile corresponding to Naph at 96h at 25°C cell, temperature and substance.

-After realising that the model works and can be fitted in the set of concentration profiles that we obtained for each temperature we propose to calculate the values of D for each cell, temperature and substance.
 This is done by summarizing all the concentration diffusion profiles and calculate for each substance and temperature the common diffusion coefficient.
 The selected procedure is collecting all the diffusion concentration profiles for each temperature and substance a diffusion coefficient is determined by the procedure of Least squares of each fitting for a specific time.
 (Figure 3-35)